FFTAI/Wiki-GRx-Gym/README.en.md

 [简体中文](README.md) | English

+> [!NOTE]
-(Notice: The open-source training code for FourierN1 is still under development and has not been officially released!)
+> The FourierN1 open-source training code is still under development and improvement, so there may be some instability issues during operation!

 # Wiki-GRx-Gym

-This repository provides a training environment based on NVIDIA Isaac Gym, integrating the legged_gym and rsl_rl libraries from ETH Zurich's Legged Robotics team, designed for training GRx robots to walk on complex terrains.
+This repository provides a training environment based on NVIDIA Isaac Gym, combined with ETH Zurich's Legged Robotics team's legged_gym and rsl_rl libraries, for training Fourier N1 robot's locomotion capabilities on complex terrains.

 ### Related Resources